sushmav18/aws-devops-zero-to-hero/day-16/README.md

     Log Analysis: Use CloudWatch Logs Insights to analyze log data, identify patterns, and troubleshoot issues in real-time.

     Billing and Cost Monitoring: CloudWatch can help you monitor your AWS billing and usage patterns, enabling you to optimize costs.

+EXTRA
+AWS CloudWatch is a crucial tool for DevOps engineers, providing monitoring, logging, and observability for AWS resources and applications.
+Here’s how you can leverage it effectively:

+1. Monitoring and Metrics
+CloudWatch Metrics: Collects and visualizes performance data from AWS services like EC2, RDS, Lambda, and S3.
+Custom Metrics: Publish your own application-level metrics using the AWS SDK or API.
+Alarms: Set thresholds for metrics (e.g., CPU usage > 80%) and trigger notifications via SNS.
+2. Logging and Troubleshooting
+CloudWatch Logs: Aggregates logs from EC2, Lambda, ECS, and on-premises servers.
+Log Insights: Query and analyze logs using SQL-like queries for faster troubleshooting.
+Log Streams & Groups: Organize logs for better observability.
+3. Application and Infrastructure Monitoring CloudWatch Dashboards: Customizable graphs to monitor system health.
+AWS X-Ray Integration: Helps trace application requests to diagnose bottlenecks.
+Container Monitoring: Supports ECS, EKS, and Kubernetes via CloudWatch Container Insights.
+4. Event-Driven Automation
+CloudWatch Events (EventBridge): Automate responses to changes in AWS resources (e.g., auto-restart an EC2 instance on failure).
+Lambda Triggers: Invoke AWS Lambda functions based on log patterns or alarms.
+5. Cost Optimization and Security
+Billing Alarms: Track AWS costs and prevent unexpected charges.
+Security Monitoring: Use CloudTrail logs with CloudWatch to detect unauthorized activities.